menu

 Telluride is well known for its festivals and fall brings some of the best to town.
 Here are some fall events in Telluride to keep on your radar:

 • Telluride Film Festival If you’re a film buff, plan your trip to Telluride during the Telluride Film Festival.
 Films showing at the festival aren’t published in advance, but with almost 40 to choose from there’s sure to be something for everyone.
-This year marks the 50th Telluride Film Festival.
-Dates: August 31-September 4, 2023
+Dates: August 29-September 2, 2024

 • Corvettes & Colors This event is for Corvette owners looking to enjoy peak fall colors in Telluride.
-Dates: September 25-27, 2023
+Dates: September 30-October 2, 2024

 Woman in a red plaid shirt and wide-brim black hat stands on a rock overlooking a golden aspen forest with a hazy sunset over the mountain in the distance in Telluride, Colorado.